gazpachu/sugui-design-system/src/content/illustration.md

 - Concept should be understood straight-away
 - Isometric grid is recommended
-- SugUI colour palette is recommended.
+- sugUI colour palette is recommended.
 Ensuring it’s not too overwhelming with too many colours.
 Grey tones are also recommended.
 - Try to add people figures